 - School to School Support – the deployment of expert leaders of education to support improvement and develop the capacity of your school.

-Further information on these strands of work is below.
 Members can engage in the activities most relevant to their school – there is no minimum or maximum level of activity.

 The MLA exists to meet the needs of its members and much of what we do has been requested or suggested by colleagues.
 If there is something missing or an opportunity to collaborate that you feel would benefit others, please let us know.